kayden1940/shrimple-kanban/README.md

 - Some util libraries

 ### Remark
-The Code rn is a bit rough, will be writing it at some point.
+The Code rn is a bit rough, will be rewriting it at some point.